Science Section employees

 Liora is an environmental scientist and geographer with over 15 years of experience working in freshwater, marine and terrestrial ecosystems.
 For King County, Liora is investigating the stressors affecting aquatic insects and working on recommendations to restore and protect stream basins within the Puget Sound region.
 Her work includes field sampling, vegetation monitoring, geospatial analysis, water quality and habitat analysis, wetland delineation and support of other projects in the Science Section.

-Kate Macneale, Environmental Scientist II / Stream Ecologist
+Kate Macneale, Environmental Scientist III / Stream Ecologist

 Kate is an aquatic ecologist with a keen interest in streams and the communities they support.
 Her work has focused on aquatic insects and salmonids, and the stressors that can affect them.
 Her most recent projects have focused on quantifying stormwater BMP effectiveness, studying possible thermal benefits of restoring wood to streams, and evaluating how macroinvertebrate communities can help inform the restoration and protection of stream basins.
 Before joining King County, Kate was a post doc and research scientist at NOAA's Northwest Fisheries Science Center where she studied the effects of non-native species and contaminants on juvenile salmon and their prey.